- Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 The official royal residence since the 18th century, the Grand Palace is now largely used for ceremonial purposes and remains one of the most famous attractions in Bangkok.
 Located in the heart of the city on the banks of the Chao Phraya River, it showcases two centuries of construction and history in a variety of beautiful structures.
 It also houses the Temple of the Emerald Buddha.

-Bangkok is famous as a hub of copyright infringement where a close copy of just about anything can be bought at a fraction of the price of the real thing.
+Bangkok is famous as a hub of copyright infringement, where a close copy of just about anything can be bought at much lower prices than the real thing.
 The Museum of Counterfeit Goods challenges the common perception that selling and buying such goods is a victimless crime.
 Run by a high-profile law firm specialising in intellectual property law, the museum showcases thousands of confiscated fakes to the public.

 Wat Arun (Temple of Dawn)

-One of the best-known sights of Southeast Asia, the Temple of Dawn is famous for its colourful spires and the beauty of its unique architecture.
-Climbing to the top of the central spire is challenging but those up to the task are rewarded with stunning views.
+One of the best-known sights of Southeast Asia, the Temple of Dawn is popular for its unique yet beautiful architecture and its colourful spires.
+Climbing to the top of the central spire is challenging, but those up to the task are rewarded with stunning views.
 Visitors should be sure to dress modestly, however, as it is an active site of worship for Buddhists.

 Wat Pho (Temple of the Reclining Buddha)

-Known for being the home of one of Thailand's first massage schools, Wat Pho has a history that goes back to the 18th century.
-Its centrepiece, the reclining Buddha, is 43m (151ft) long and covered in gold-leaf.
+Known for being the home of one of Thailand's first massage schools, Wat Pho's history dates back to the 18th century.
+Its centrepiece, the reclining Buddha, is 43m (151ft) long and covered in gold leaf.
 The Buddha's feet are intricately decorated with inlaid mother-of-pearl.
 This remarkable sight is matched by an impressive temple complex containing everything from the ashes of kings to a Bodhi tree said to have grown from the tree that Buddha sat under when he attained enlightenment.

 Expat Health Insurance